LudwigBooysen/MC-ColoredBricks/README.md

 ### How it works
 ##### ❓❓❓
 ##### Crafting
-You will be able to craft the different colored bricks by using their spesific color dye.
+You will be able to craft the different colored bricks by using their similar color dye.
 (Crafting Image)

 ##### Functionality